-During the 2022 winter season, which was slowed down by the Omicron variant, Air Transat operated flights to nearly 35 destinations throughout the Caribbean, Mexico, Central and South America, the United States (including two new non-stop routes from Montreal to Miami and Fort Myers) and Europe.
-Direct flights were offered, departing from four Canadian cities: Montreal, Quebec City, Toronto and Halifax to sun destinations and the United States.
+During the 2023 winter season, Air Transat operated flights to nearly 35 destinations throughout the Caribbean, Mexico, Central and South America, the United States and Europe.
+Direct flights were offered, departing from eight Canadian cities: Montreal, Quebec City, Toronto, Halifax, Hamilton, Ottawa, Moncton and London (Ontario) to sun destinations and the United States.
 As for Europe, direct flights were offered to France, Portugal, the United Kingdom and Spain.
 To increase the number of international connections, Air Transat also operated domestic flights between Montreal, Quebec City, Toronto and Vancouver.

-During the summer of 2022, Air Transat re-established the majority of its air routes.
-From Montreal, Air Transat offered flights to 19 European destinations with direct service, including Amsterdam for the first time.
-It operated non-stop flights to Athens, Basel-Mulhouse, Barcelona, Brussels, Lisbon, London, Madrid, Malaga, Paris, Porto, Rome and Venice as well as to French provinces, including Bordeaux, Lyon, Marseille, Nantes, Nice and Toulouse and its daily service to Paris reached up to 14 flights per week during the summer.
-From Quebec City, Air Transat was the only airline to offer non-stop service to two European capitals, to Paris and, for the first time and exclusively, to London.
+During the summer of 2023, Air Transat offered flights to 19 European destinations from Montreal.
+It operated non-stop flights to Amsterdam, Athens, Basel-Mulhouse, Barcelona, Brussels, Lisbon, London, Madrid, Malaga, Paris, Porto, Rome and Venice as well as to French provinces, including Bordeaux, Lyon, Marseille, Nantes, Nice and Toulouse and its daily service to Paris reached up to 14 flights per week during the summer.
+From Quebec City, Air Transat was the only airline to offer non-stop service to two European capitals, Paris and London.
 From Toronto, Air Transat served 15 European cities this summer.
-Service to Amsterdam, Athens, Barcelona, Dublin, Lamezia, Paris, Rome, Venice and Zagreb have been re-established, in addition to the flights already offered to Faro, Glasgow, Lisbon, London, Manchester and Porto.
+Non-stop service to Amsterdam, Athens, Barcelona, Dublin, Faro, Glasgow, Lamezia, Lisbon, London, Manchester, Paris, Porto, Rome, Venice and Zagreb were offered.
 In addition, due to the sustained demand for southern Portugal, Air Transat will now operate flights to Faro throughout the year.
-Air Transat operated flights to California for the first time in its history, serving San Francisco and Los Angeles from Montreal, in addition to the routes to Florida that have been operated from Montreal, Quebec City and Toronto, which will now be offered year-round.
+Air Transat operated flights to California, serving San Francisco and Los Angeles from Montreal, in addition to the routes to Florida that have been operated from Montreal, Quebec City and Toronto, which are now offered year-round.
 Air Transat also operated domestic flights and a wide selection of the most popular sun destinations in Mexico and the Caribbean departing from Montreal, Quebec City and Toronto.
-In May 2022, Air Transat established a bilateral codeshare agreement with WestJet for passengers connecting in Toronto and Montreal to Europe on a limited number of Transat and WestJet routes.
-From Montreal, eight Transat transatlantic routes connect with four WestJet domestic routes, while from Toronto, four Transat transatlantic routes connect with 17 WestJet domestic and transborder routes.
-For more information on the various bilateral codeshare agreements, please refer to the section entitled "Codeshare and Virtual Interlining Agreements" in our MD&A.